larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 9:32
 It's not really that the key, you know, A sharp or E flat is the song.
 9:39
 It's just one component of the song.
-So when you hear that, you know, for instance, there's a brain area called the hippocampus, 9:46 which there is, that's involved in memory.
+So when you hear that, you know, for instance, there's a brain area called ==the hippocampus, 9:46 which there is, that's involved in memory.
 Well, it's involved in memory, but it's not that memories are stored there as, 9:53